phos-phophy/profhome-it-bot-course/profhome-it-bots/README.md

 # PROFHOME :: IT :: Боты

-Learn to write simple bots for needs of the CMC MSU profhome
+Learn to write simple bots for needs of the CMC MSU profhome.

 [Course page at Stepik](https://stepik.org/course/178822/info)